blairmc99/Lego-cat/README.md

 I used the empty area inside the body to store her bag of cremated remains.

+With the box I receved the remains in, they included a small flat nameplate that has adhesive on the back.
+Instead of sticking it to the box, I used some extra pieces to build a standalone name plate holder.

 <img width="2160" height="1440" alt="Smudge" src="https://github.com/user-attachments/assets/db05384a-795c-496a-a914-dddc900d6a5f" />